Dr. Samantha’s Top Tips for Kicking Sugar to the Curb

 - Purge your house.
 If there is food that you legitimately don’t want to eat, get it out of your house.
 Don’t finish it.
 Donate it.
 That half eaten pint of Ben & Jerry’s?
 It won’t do you any more good in your belly than it will in the compost if you really are trying to cut back.
 If you have kids that ‘need’ junk food in the house, consider whether that is actually true.
 Does your eight-year-old have to have a cookie for dessert?
 Could she have a piece of fruit?
 Is it necessary to have family dessert every night?

 - Ask yourself what’s most important…every, single, day.
-My forthcoming book Overcoming Overwhelm—Dismantle Your Stress from the Inside Out (Sounds True Publishing 1/1/19) is a process of identifying what is most important, as well as how you want to feel in your body and how you want to feel emotionally.
+My book Overcoming Overwhelm—Dismantle Your Stress from the Inside Out guides you through a process of identifying what is most important, as well as how you want to feel in your body and how you want to feel emotionally.
 Think about this before you grab that muffin.
 Is this the best choice you can make?
 What other options do you have?
 If it is your only option, how can you plan better for tomorrow?
 Bring nuts with you to work.
 Keep jerky in the car.
 Make this smoothie instead of the one that you usually make with all that fruit.

 - Be kind to yourself.
 Nothing will make you binge on sugar faster than hating on yourself for eating that cookie when you decided you weren’t going to eat a cookie.
 Judging your body, judging your own choices, judging yourself in any and all ways is a sure fire way to lead you down a road of self-destruction be it major or minor.
 If you don’t believe with every cell of your body that you deserve to feel good, make it a priority to do your work to figure out why you don’t.